Ozzie Newsome

 Ozzie Newsome Jr. (born March 16, 1956) is an American professional football executive and former player who is the executive vice president of player personnel of the Baltimore Ravens of the National Football League (NFL).
-Newsome was a tight end for the Cleveland Browns of the National Football League (NFL).
-He was inducted into both the College Football Hall of Fame (1994) and the Pro Football Hall of Fame (1999).
-He is also the former general manager of the Baltimore Ravens (1996–2018) and now serves as a behind-the-scenes executive with the team.
-Newsome is widely regarded as one of the greatest tight ends of all time.
+Newsome was a tight end for the NFL's Cleveland Browns, and was general manager of the Ravens from 1996 to 2018.
+Newsome has been inducted into both the College Football Hall of Fame (1994) and the Pro Football Hall of Fame (1999).